This country-specific Q&A provides an overview of Aviation Finance & Leasing laws and regulations applicable in Bahamas.

 Are the ownership rights relating to engines recognized as separate and distinct from the ownership of the rest of the aircraft in your jurisdiction?
 Please highlight any separate registration, filing or additional formalities that are required to be completed to perfect Lessor’s interest in the engines

-The ownership rights relating to engines are not recognized as separate and distinct from the ownership of the rest of the aircraft in The Bahamas.
+The ownership rights relating to engines are nowrecognized as separate and distinct from the ownership of the rest of the aircraft in The Bahamas, pursuant to Section 9 of the CAABA.Please see our response at question 7 above which applies mutatis mutandisto interests in aircraft engines.

 What form does security over aircraft generally take in your jurisdiction?